JUCanEat/java-backend/README.md

 - Should display "Hello World"

 5. Unit tests

--test are automaticly run by a ci workflow, merging is blocked until you pass them
+- test are automaticly run by a ci workflow, do not merge until you pass them